bachmanna/pycef/docs/Build-instructions.md

         to PATH
     * Install [ninja](http://martine.github.io/ninja/) and add ninja.exe
         to PATH
-    * You need more than 8 GB of RAM during linking, if there is an error just add additional virtual memory
+    * You need about 16 GB of RAM during linking.
+If there is an error just add additional virtual memory.
     * For Python 2.7 copy "pycef/src/windows/stdint.h" to
       "%LocalAppData%\Programs\Common\Microsoft\Visual C++ for Python\9.0\VC\include\"